jesswu1555/Imaginary-Inventions-Database/README.md

 # Imaginary-Inventions-Database

-Each book will have at least one CSV file, stored in the Google Drive folder: [Insert Link].
-This folder is also used by the Colab notebook for easy access.
 Each book should have minimum one csv file, which can be accessed in the google drive folder [insert link], which is also used by the colab notebook.
 The data for each book needed is as follows:

 ##  Deliverable Format